Generalized forms of types N = 1, 2 and higher gauge theory: Applications

-Building on the theoretical framework established in the preceding sections, we now turn to its concrete applications.
-Here, we construct HCS and HYM theories by applying the higher generalized forms.
-Our objectives are to demonstrate how such higher gauge theories are built explicitly, to articulate both their connections to and their differences from standard theories formulated with ordinary differential forms.
+Building on the theoretical framework developed in the preceding sections, we now turn to concrete applications.
+We construct HCS and HYM theories using higher generalized forms.
+Our aims are twofold: to show explicitly how these higher gauge theories are built, and to clarify both their connections to and their differences from standard theories formulated with ordinary differential forms.

-\subsection{Higher Chern--Simons theory}
+\subsection{Higher Chern–Simons theory}

-\subsubsection{4D 2-Chern--Simons theory}
+\subsubsection{4D 2-Chern–Simons theory}

-Guided by the Maurer--Cartan formulation of HCS actions \cite{Jurco2019, ASBV}, we construct these theories using generalized forms, in close analogy to the method employed for topological invariants in \cite{FGAO, HC}.
+Guided by the Maurer–Cartan formulation of HCS actions \cite{Jurco2019,ASBV}, we construct these theories using generalized forms, in close analogy to the method employed for topological invariants in Refs.~\cite{FGAO,HC}.

-Just as ordinary Chern--Simons theory \cite{DSF,TP} is defined only on odd-dimensional manifolds, the 2CS theory is formulated on 4-manifolds.
-For a 2-connection $(A, B)$, we define the corresponding 2CS form using the language of generalized forms, paralleling the construction of the standard Chern--Simons 3-form. \begin{definition} For a type $N=1$ generalized connection $\mathcal{A}=A+ B\xi$ (see \eqref{conn1}), the \textbf{2CS 4-form} is defined as
+Just as ordinary Chern–Simons theory \cite{DSF,TP} is defined only on odd-dimensional manifolds, the $2$CS theory is naturally formulated on $4$-manifolds.
+For a $2$-connection $(A,B)$, we define the corresponding $2$CS form using generalized forms, in close analogy with the standard Chern–Simons $3$-form. \begin{definition} For a type $N=1$ generalized connection $\mathcal{A}=A+ B\xi$ (see \eqref{conn1}), the \textbf{2CS 4-form} is defined by

 \end{definition}

 \begin{lemma} The 2CS form \eqref{2CS-4} expands in components as